 Some of my top recommendations for prostate health are medicinal mushrooms, which offer remarkable benefits on multiple levels.
 Medicinal mushrooms optimize immune function, control inflammation, and provide antioxidant support.
 They also detoxify the body.
 But most importantly, mushrooms have been specifically shown to fight cancer, including prostate cancer.
 Top varieties include Phellinus linteus, Reishi (Ganoderma lucidum), and Coriolus (Trametes versicolor).
 I recommend mushrooms that are botanically enhanced using a unique cultivation method to grow the mushrooms on a blend of immune-supporting herbs.

 Quercetin, part of the flavonoid family, is a powerful antioxidant found in fruits, vegetables, tea, and even red wine—apples are an excellent source of it.
-A number of studies have shown that quercetin inhibits cancer cell growth in different types of cancer, including prostate.
+A number of studies have shown that quercetin inhibits cancer cell growth in different types of cancer.
 There is also research showing quercetin can help with prostatitis, perhaps due to its immune-supporting, anti-inflammatory benefits.

-A recent clinical study presented at the 2013 American Society of Clinical Oncology annual meeting showed that a combination of pomegranate, green tea, broccoli, and turmeric spice slowed the rise of PSA in men with prostate cancer.
+A recent clinical study showed that a combination of pomegranate, green tea, broccoli, and turmeric spice slowed the rise of PSA in men with prostate cancer.

 The data are impressive: Numerous supplements have been shown to support prostate health.
 In my practice I recommend a comprehensive formula called ProstaCaid which includes ingredients mentioned previously along with other important herbs and nutrients.
-Three published studies on ProstaCaid demonstrate its broad support for prostate health.
-In addition to keeping prostate cells healthy, the formula works on a genetic level, promoting the activity of genes specific to prostate health.
+Three published studies on ProstaCaid demonstrate its broad support.
+In addition to keeping cells healthy, the formula works on a genetic level, promoting the activity of genes specific to prostate health.

 From my clinical experience, prostate health is not something to seek out only when symptoms arise—it should be a way of life.
 And smart choices such as packing a nutritious lunch, following a targeted supplement plan, taking a long walk, or enjoying more time with friends and family, don’t just support prostate health.
 These small decisions have a cumulative impact on overall well-being.